Crynoore/CRS-DND/content/Names/Green and scales/Garrick.md

 He thanked the man and headed off.
 Along the way he met many people and visited plenty of villages yet he could not stay long, he had a mission.

-It took him approximately 3 years but finally in the distance he could see the wall surrounding [[Caypolis]]…
+It took him approximately 3 years but finally in the distance he could see the wall surrounding [[Caypolise]]…

 **